-One of the few things on the planet that makes getting up in the morning bearable and provides us with the “liquid bravery” (the other sort) we need to face the day is coffee.
+One of the few things on the planet that makes getting up in the morning bearable and provides us with the “liquid bravery” (the other sort) we need to face the day is coffee and caffeine.

 The first step is simply a cup of coffee in the morning.
 This “health potion” can be consumed several times during the day to keep you going.
 When you have lunch breaks to look forward to, neither professional responsibilities nor household duties seem excessively dull or laborious.

 But you start to question whether coffee and caffeine are the best catalysts to get you through the day, regardless of whether you are one of the 29% of Americans who consume two cups of coffee a day or one in ten who need six or more every day.

 Is Coffee Good For You?

 Simply said.
 Don’t rely on our “word,” though.
 Numerous research has been done on the subject, and it has been found that drinking coffee is not only not harmful to your health but also offers several advantages.

 Regular coffee drinking poses essentially little risk unless you are overindulging (yes, there is an adequate measure) or has certain pre-existing conditions.
 It might be wise to address some common misconceptions about coffee and caffeine before talking about the actual health advantages of coffee.

 Misconceptions Regarding The Usage Of Coffee and Caffeine

 There are several widespread myths about coffee, many of which relate to caffeine, which is a key component of coffee.
 Therefore, if you only drink decaf, you might want to skip to the section on the advantages of coffee.

 - The idea that coffee induces dehydration is a myth with a trace of truth.
 Coffee is a mild diuretic, which means it causes your body to urinate more frequently.
 However, the volume of water in each cup of coffee more than makes up for it.